 For more information click here

-8. Dubai has no addresses, no zip codes, no area codes and no postal system
+8. Until recently Dubai had no addresses, no zip codes, no area codes and no postal system

-Due to the rate at which Dubai is growing, it doesn’t have a standard address system.
-Instead of an address line on a mailing label, there is a space where residents can draw a map or write out specific instructions such as: “After you pass the white mosque, it’s the first street to the left, blue door.”
+Due to the rate at which Dubai has been growing, it never developed a standard address system.
+Instead of an address line on a mailing label, there was a space where residents could draw a map or write out specific instructions such as: “After you pass the white mosque, it’s the first street to the left, blue door.”
 It wasn’t until 2015 that Dubai started assigning so called Makani numbers (a unique 10 digit code) to all buildings to help identify them.

 9. You pay no income tax in Dubai

 Apart from an often very attractive salary you also won’t have to pay any income taxes when you make your money in Dubai.
 This attracts a lot of people who come to Dubai with the idea of saving a good amount of money in a short amount of time.
 Too bad it is also very easy to spend a lot of money in Dubai…

 10. Dubai loves gold

 There are ATMs in Dubai that dispense gold bars and 40% of all physical gold traded in 2013 occurred in Dubai.
 Altogether, that gold weighed more than 354 elephants.